nettrino/vimconf/README.md

 vim +PlugInstall +qall
 ```

-In case you have issues with Ultisnips & Python in Windows, make sure your PATH
+In case you have issues with UltiSnips & Python in Windows, make sure your PATH
-does not contain multiple python executables.
+does not contain multiple Python executables.

 Staying up-to-date
 ==================